The Roku TV: The Roku Experience Built Right In

 If you’ve read our Roku Ultra review or our Roku Streaming Stick review, you already know that we at CordCutting.com are big fans of the Roku platform.
 As I tested several models of Roku TVs, I was pleased with how well the Roku experience translated to the new hardware.

-All Roku devices use this same interface — in fact, it’s usually impossible to tell if you’re looking at a menu screen from a Roku Streaming Stick, a Roku Ultra, or another Roku device.
-With the TVs, there’s one major difference in the menu: Alongside your usual apps, you’ll also see tiles for your TV’s inputs.
-I really liked this approach, which keeps all of the things I want to do with my TV on one basic menu.
+All Roku devices use the same interface.
+It’s usually impossible to tell if you’re looking at a menu screen from a Roku Streaming Stick, a Roku Ultra, or another Roku device.
+With the TVs, there’s one major difference in the menu: Alongside your usual apps, you’ll see tiles for your TV’s inputs.
+I really liked this approach, which keeps all the things I want to do with my TV on one basic menu.
 Roku even recognizes certain devices and labels them.
 If it doesn’t, you can always create your own label.

 Roku TV Streaming Quality